Canadian pension fund seals European warehouse deal with Segro

-LONDON, June 28 One of Canada's largest pension funds formed a joint venture with Britain's Segro for a portfolio of European warehouses, the latest global investor attracted by the high returns of industrial real estate.
+LONDON One of Canada's largest pension funds formed a joint venture with Britain's Segro (SGRO.L) for a portfolio of European warehouses, the latest global investor attracted by the high returns of industrial real estate.

 Such industrial property typically offers higher yields than offices or shops due to the risks associated with lettings to single tenants in outlying locations that can be difficult to fill should they leave.